exercism/docs/building/tracks/new/implement-tooling.md

 # Implement tooling

-After launching the track with the first 20+ exercises, the focus should shift to implementing the track tooling.
+After launching the track with the first 20+ exercises, the focus should shift to implementing the [track tooling](/docs/building/tooling).

-Each track has various pieces of tooling that run in production.
+There are two types of track tooling:

-Each provides a key function to the learning experience of that language.
+- Production: provide a key function to the learning experience of that language

-There also can be track tooling to run for contribution or maintainance.
-Such tools provide help to create new exercises or keeping them up-to-date.
-Each lowers the barriers for new contributors and speeds up the growth of the track.
+- Maintenance: help with track maintenance

+## Production tooling

 There are (currently) three pieces of tooling for production: